 Causes of Leggy Geranium Plants

 Most leggy growth on geraniums is the result of irregular pruning maintenance.
 Geraniums are naturally leggy, woody plants in the wild, but in our homes, we like them to be compact and bushy.
 In order to keep a geranium compact and bushy and prevent it from getting leggy, it needs to be pruned hard at least once a year.
 The more regularly you prune your geranium, the better able a geranium is able to keep a pleasing shape.

 Spindly geraniums can also be the result of poor light conditions.
 In addition to pruning, allowing more space between plants and locating them in full sun can oftentimes alleviate the problem.

-Excessive moisture is another cause for leggy geraniums.
+Excessive moisture is another cause of leggy geraniums.
 Geraniums should be planted in well-draining soil and should only be watered when the soil is dry to the touch.
-Overwatering geraniums can result in a stunted, sickly and spindly geranium plant.
+Overwatering geraniums can result in a stunted, sickly, and spindly geranium plant.

 Pruning Leggy Geraniums

 Not sure what to do with leggy geraniums?
 Try pruning.
 Prior to bringing plants indoors (usually late fall), you should cut back about a third of your spindly geraniums.
 Make sure you remove any unhealthy or dead stems as well.
 Pruning leggy geraniums also prevents them from becoming overgrown and unsightly.